 Which addiction type is the most dangerous for social well-being?

-Alcohol addiction is the most dangerous type of addiction for social well-being, owing to its pervasive legal status, widespread social acceptance, and profound repercussions at both the individual and societal levels.
+Alcohol addiction is the most dangerous addiction type for social well-being, owing to its pervasive legal status, widespread social acceptance and profound repercussions at both the individual and societal levels.